 Agriculture Programme: Rural Livelihoods

-Our agricultural support programme developed when our Sierra Leone programmes manager Karim was travelling through a rural community near his hometown of Lunsar.
+Our agricultural support programme began when our Sierra Leone Programmes Manager, Karim, was travelling through a rural community near his hometown of Lunsar.

-Subsistence farming and small scale family farming is very common in rural communities in Sierra Leone.
-Communities and families work hard to provide for their families and when possible, try to produce a little more to trade or sell locally.
+In Sierra Leone’s rural communities, subsistence farming and small-scale family farming are widespread.
+Families and communities work tirelessly to provide for themselves and, when possible, produce a little extra to trade or sell locally.

-In April 2022 we launched a comprehensive pilot programme across six communities in Moyamba and Koya, following 3 months of consultation with agricultural communities.
-The project supported five farmers in each community with the additional tools and seeds they needed - we call it a ‘yield’ booster as it allowed these farmers to grow additional crops which they could then sell on for a profit.
+In April 2022, after three months of consultation with agricultural communities, we launched a pilot programme across six communities in Moyamba and Koya.
+The project supported five farmers in each community by providing the additional tools and seeds they needed to boost their yields.
+This ‘yield booster’ enabled farmers to grow extra crops that could be sold for a profit, improving their livelihoods.

-In October 2022, each community also received a grant and training to develop organic compost and a seed storage facility, enabling the whole community to end their reliance on expensive and damaging fertiliser, boost their yields and start a seed bank.
+By October 2022, each of these six communities also received a grant and training to develop organic compost and seed storage facilities.
+These initiatives helped entire communities reduce their reliance on expensive and harmful chemical fertilisers, improve crop yields, and establish seed banks for long-term sustainability.

 The team